twknab/viaRV_vue_cli_project/README.md

 ### A Note About Users and Passwords

 Because this project does not have a backend, I did not do any encryption and concatenate salts to any user passwords.
 Passwords are stored in `db.json` as-is.
 I understand this is extremley insecure and was just done for simplicity's sake for this demo.
 In a real world scenario, these passwords would be encrypted when stored in the DB, and compared with the user supplied password upon logging in.

+### Notes about Routing

+Routing is being handled client-side by Vue Router.
+The API requests are being mocked using `json-server`, and using `routes.json`, I've setup routes to reflect the project requirements.
+Data is stored to `db.json` after users are created.
+This is also where data is being read from.
+Refreshing the page however, will destroy any "session" (I'm just holding the user in an app global data object), and one will have to login again.
+Trying to access the profile page without a valid "session" will redirect you home.